Government of the Republic of Trinidad and Tobago Projects

 - Mapping of the mineral distributions in cocoa-growing regions throughout the country to facilitate effective land utilisation for agriculture and urban development through the application of GIS.
 Identification of mineral deficiencies in soils will enable appropriate supplementation for enhanced productivity.

-Ms. Roberts has submitted her dissertation for examination and Mr. Ramtahal is due to submit his shortly.
+Ms. Roberts has submitted her dissertation for examination and Dr. Ramtahal has completed his PhD research and successfully defended his thesis.
 They presented their results in July at the Caribbean Food Crop Society meeting in Barbados.
 The results have been very significant, and follow-up studies have already been initiated.